Countly/countly-sdk-documentation/ios/next.md

   </div>
 </div>
 <p>
-  You can provide an callback (which is optional) to be called when the fetching process ends.
+  You must provide a callback to be called when the fetching process ends.
 Depending on the situation, this would return a RequestResponse Enum (Success, NetworkIssue, or Error) as the first parameter and a String error as the second parameter if there was an error ("null" otherwise).
 </p>
 <h3>Accessing Fetched Test Variants</h3>
 <p>
-  When test variants are fetched, they are saved to the memory.
-If the memory is erased, you must fetch the variants again.
+  When test variants are fetched, they are stored in memory.
+As it is not stored persistently if the memory is erased (like in the case of an app restart), you must fetch the variants again.
 So a common flow is to use the fetched values right after fetching them.
 To access all fetched values, you can use:
 </p>
 <div class="tabs">
   <div class="tabs-menu">